It's Rovers v Bradford v Swindon Town v Salford City v Sutton United for last play-off place

-Supercomputer predicts Doncaster Rovers' new points total and final position after Grimsby Town defeat - plus where Bradford City, Swindon Town, Salford City and Walsall will finish - picture gallery
+Supercomputer predicts Doncaster Rovers' new points total and final position after Sutton United defeat - plus where Bradford City, Swindon Town, Salford City and Walsall will finish - picture gallery

-Doncaster’s good run came to an end with defeat to Grimsby at the weekend.
+Doncaster’s good run came to an end with defeat to Sutton at the weekend.

 It was a blow but Rovers are still in the chase for the final play-off spot, sitting three points behind Salford and with a game in hand.